-Ask any colorist or bottle brunette what shade she uses and you’ll probably get a confusing answer: most dark shades are a mixture of multiple colors that address different color concerns.
-For example: someone whose hair gets brassy may want a base color that’s more ashy or violet-based to counter the unwanted gold tones, while someone with a lot of grays may need a splash of gold to effectively cover up their silver strands.
-You’ll need to do some research before deciding on a color: make sure you talk to your colorist or do your online homework before you take the plunge!
+Ask any colorist or bottle brunette what shade she uses and you’ll probably get a confusing answer: Most dark shades are a mixture of multiple colors that address different color concerns.
+For example, someone whose hair gets brassy may want a base color that’s more ashy or violet-based to counter the unwanted gold tones, while someone with a lot of grays may need a splash of gold to effectively cover up their silver strands.
+You’ll need to do some research before deciding on a color: Make sure you talk to your colorist or do your online homework before you take the plunge!

 Dark dyes contain a molecule called p-phenylenediamine (PPDA or pPD).
-Despite being found in most dark-colored cosmetics and tattoo inks, it can cause a nasty skin reaction: swelling, itching, burning and redness.
+Despite being found in most dark-colored cosmetics and tattoo inks, it can cause a nasty skin reaction: swelling, itching, burning, and redness.
 Though full-on allergic reactions are rare, they do happen—and when the cause is permanent dark dye, they happen dramatically.

 There’s no way to know in advance if PPDA is going to irritate you, and allergies can develop over time.
 The smartest thing to do is to make sure that you (or your colorist) always does a patch test before covering your head in dye.
 If you feel any undue burning or itching, or if your face swells or gets red, rinse your head immediately and contact a doctor.
 Allergic reactions are nothing to sneeze at!

-4. You’ll learn the pains of upkeep.
+4. You’ll Learn the Pains of Upkeep

-If you’re just going slightly darker than your natural color, maintenance will likely be really easy.
+If you’re going just slightly darker than your natural color, maintenance will likely be really easy.
 If it’s a more dramatic change, prepare yourself for visible roots.
 You’ll need to re-up your color every three to four weeks to keep your color fresh and your roots concealed; in between, you can add some color with a gorgeous glaze.

-Dark dye is a commitment, if not for life, then at least for the forseeable future: going from dyed dark to light again is VERY HARD.
+Dark dye is a commitment, if not for life, then at least for the forseeable future.
+Going from dyed dark to light again is very hard.
 Not only is it technically difficult (skipping over the dreaded brassy stage is nigh impossible), it’s incredibly rough on your hair.
-If you’re someone who likes to change up their hair color a lot, consider a small change: add some lowlights two to three shades deeper than your hair, rather than going for one solid dark color.
+If you’re someone who likes to change up their hair color a lot, consider a small change: Add some lowlights two to three shades deeper than your hair, rather than going for one solid dark color.

 As wonderful as home hair colors have become, they do have certain limitations.
 If your dream brunette shade is one to two shades darker than your natural color, pick up a box and go for it.
 But if you’re going darker than that, you’ll need to see a professional.